-1970s formal dresses, evening gowns, prom dresses and party wear for most women were very different than those worn by stars and entertainers.
-The later wore liquid fabric draped gowns designed by Halston, all over sequin evening dresses, or sleek and sexy slip dresses, just to name a few.
+1970s formal dresses, evening gowns, prom dresses, and party wear for most women were very different than those worn by stars and entertainers.
+The latter wore liquid fabric draped gowns designed by Halston, all-over sequin evening dresses, or sleek and sexy slip dresses, just to name a few.

-Real women couldn’t afford those luxuries, instead wearing long evening dresses in the peasant/prairie dress style, halter neck pleated gowns (popular disco dress), soft Grecian inspired cape dresses, and column shaped lace dresses inspired by the turn of the century elegance.
+Real women couldn’t afford those luxuries, instead wearing long evening dresses in the peasant/prairie dress style, halter neck pleated gowns (popular in disco dress), soft Grecian inspired cape dresses, and column shaped lace dresses inspired by the turn-of-the-century elegance.

 1970s designer dresses were sexy, sexy, sexy!
-Deep chevage lines, bias cut draping, metallic and shiny satin fabrics, and dramatic sleeves.
+Deep cleavage lines, bias cut draping, metallic and shiny satin fabrics, and dramatic sleeves.

 Short Disco or Cocktail Party Dresses